-What's all the fuss about eating a balanced diet anyway?

 -A fair amount of fruits and especially vegetables is probably the best place to start, but keep in mind...

--"Balance, in other words, moderation and a good variety"
+-"Balance, in other words, moderation and mix in a good variety"

 (the spice of life)